keddo/search-analytics-engine/README.md

 - LinkedIn: [Kedir Abdurahman](https://www.linkedin.com/in/keddo/)

 ## Acknowledgments

+- I would like to express my gratitude to the following platforms for their invaluable support in deploying this application:

+- **Netlify**: I extend my sincere appreciation to Netlify for providing their free tier deployment services for the front-end Vanilla JavaScript of this project.
+Their platform made it seamless to deploy and manage the front-end portion of the application.

+- **Render**: A heartfelt thank you to Render for enabling me to deploy my backend API using Ruby on Rails.
+Render's efficient deployment solutions facilitated the deployment process and ensured the smooth functioning of the backend of this application.

+- Without the support of Netlify and Render, this project would not have been possible.
+Their contributions have been instrumental in bringing this application to life.

-Special thanks to the Helpjuice team for providing the opportunity to participate in this challenge.
+- Special thanks to the Helpjuice team for providing the opportunity to participate in this challenge.